CGIAR-SPIA/Ethiopia-adoption-report-2020/README.md

 # Ethiopia-adoption-report-2020
 Welcome to this repository, which contains the replication files for **[Shining a Brighter Light: Evidence on Adoption and Diffusion of CGIAR-Related Innovations in Ethiopia](https://iaes.cgiar.org/spia/publications/shining-brighter-light-comprehensive-evidence-adoption-and-diffusion-cgiar)** (SPIA Synthesis Report, October 2020)by Frederic Kosmowski, Solomon Alemu, Paola Mallia, James Stevenson, and Karen Macours.

-Using data from the Ethiopian Socioeconomic Survey (ESS), the research documents adoption patterns across 19 innovations.
 This repository provides the code and supporting data needed to reproduce the tables and figures in the Ethiopia synthesis report.
-The report is based on data from.........collected by the
+Using data from the Ethiopian Socioeconomic Survey (ESS), the research documents adoption patterns across 19 innovations spanning:

+- **Animal agriculture** (crossbred livestock, artificial insemination, improved forages)
+- **Crop germplasm improvement** (improved varieties identified through DNA fingerprinting and visual aids)
+- **Natural resource management** (soil conservation, irrigation, conservation agriculture)
+- **Policy influences** (safety net programs, water user associations)

 # Getting Started
 ## Prerequisites